AdaCore/spark2014/docs/lrm/source/subprograms.rst

 .. index:: subprogram output

-3. An *output* of a subprogram is a global item or parameter whose final value, or the final value of any of its reachable elements, may be updated by a successful call to the subprogram.
+3. An *output* of a subprogram is a global item or parameter whose final value, or the final value of any of its reachable parts (see :ref:`Access Types`), may be updated by a successful call to the subprogram.
 The result of a function is also an output.
 A global item or parameter which is an external state with the property Async_Readers => True, and for which intermediate